XYOracleNetwork-v1/web-developer.xyo.network-react/docs/xyo-tools.md

     <img src="https://api.codacy.com/project/badge/Grade/9977150c536b421b849f5b196824a8e4"/>
 </a>

-### Synk
+### Snyk

-The state of the dependencies that our tools use.
+We use snyk.io for the state of the dependencies that our tools use.

 ### BetterCode Hub